Rai (title)

 When Babur conquered Hindustan, he found many principalities which had been subordinated by the Emperor of Hindustan and innumerable others which never have been effectively subdued.
 When Akbar ascended to the throne, Hindustan had numerous autonomous and semiautonomous rulers.
-These hereditary rulers were known by various names such as Rais, Rajas, Ranas, and Rawals.
+These hereditary rulers were known by various names such as Rais, Rajas, Ranas, Rao and Rawals.

-During Mughal rule, while conferring a title on a Hindu or Sikh Chief the word Raja or Rai was added to the name of person.
+During Mughal rule, while conferring a title on a Hindu chief the word Raja or Rai was added to the name of person.
 The Mughals seems to have inherited the practice of bestowing titles from the Sultans of Delhi.
 The appellation "Rai" is primarily applied to men, while for women the appellation "Rani" is used.